mustaffa-hussain/CRUD_app/README.md

 ___

-## Screenshots are in Screenshot folder. check them out for working samples.
+## Screenshots are in `Screenshots` folder. check them out for working samples.